whage/thesis/thesis.md

 My first real exposure to statically typed languages was at the university with C# and Java.
 At first, these felt slow and hard to work with but it didn't take long until I started seeing their benefits.
 Their static type systems helped me write code more effectively and more confidently.
-It forced me to think more thoroughly, it gave me confidence when changing parts of the program.
+The typechecker forced me to think more thoroughly, it gave me confidence when changing parts of the program.
 I became more and more interested in staticly typed languages, the possibilities of static checking and type systems.
 I started wondering what features can programming languages provide to increase programmer productivity and improve software quality.
 This curiosity led me to choosing type systems as the topic of this work.